SuperOfficeDocs/contribution/markdown-guide/code-in-docs.md

 ---
+uid: code-in-docs
+locale: en
-title: How to include code in docs
+title: How to include code in docs so.topic: reference so.date: 04.19.2021 so.author: Bergfrid Dias
 ---

+# How to include code in docs

-There are multiple ways to include code in a page published on docs.superoffice.com:
+There are multiple ways to include code in a page published on `docs.superoffice.com`:

 * Individual words within a line
 * Code blocks in the current Markdown file